Mica Moore

-Mica Moore (born 23 November 1992) is a British women's sprinter and bobsleigher.
-She competed for Wales in the 4 × 100 metres relay at the 2014 Commonwealth Games in Glasgow, Scotland, and competed in the 2-women bobsleigh event at the 2018 Winter Olympics in Pyeongchang, South Korea.
+Mica Moore (born 23 November 1992) is a bobsleigher and former women's sprinter.
+She competed for Wales in the 4 × 100 metres relay at the 2014 Commonwealth Games in Glasgow, Scotland, and competed for Great Britain in the 2-women bobsleigh event at the 2018 Winter Olympics in Pyeongchang, South Korea.
+In 2025, Moore began competing for Jamaica in bobsleigh, after having left the British bobsleigh programme in 2022.

 Athletics career

 Moore began her sporting career as a sprinter, running for Birchfield Harriers and Cardiff Metropolitan University.
 Moore was coached by her father Lawrence.

 In May 2008, Moore won the 100m and 200m events at the under-17 Wales National Championships.
 Her mother Lolita Moore won the 100m and 200m Masters events at the same event.
 In May 2014, Moore, Hannah Thomas, Hannah Brier and Rachel Johncock broke the Welsh 4 × 100 metres relay national record at the Loughborough International event.
 In the same month, she won a bronze medal in the 100m event and a silver medal in the 4 × 100 metres relay event at the British Universities and Colleges Sport Outdoor Championships.
 Moore competed for Wales in the 4 × 100 metres relay at the 2014 Commonwealth Games in Glasgow, Scotland, finishing seventh in the final.
 The team consisted of Moore, Thomas, Brier and Johncock.
 Moore won the 100m event at the 2017 Welsh Athletics Championships.
 Moore failed to reach the qualifying standard for the 2018 Commonwealth Games in Gold Coast, Queensland, Australia.

 At the 2019 Welsh Athletics Championships, Moore came second in the 100m event.
 At the 2020 British Indoor Athletics Championships, Moore came fourth in the 60m event, and fifth in the 200m race, in a season's best time.